rahmonov/rahmonov.github.io/content/write-python-framework.md

 routing: both simple (like `/books/`) and parameterized (like `/greet/{name}`).
 If you like it after reading, please let me know in the comments what other features we should implement next.

 Before I start doing something new, I like to think about the end result.
-In this case, at the end of the day, we want to be able to be use this framework in production and thus we want our framework to be served by a fast, lightweight, production-level application server.
+In this case, at the end of the day, we want to be able to use this framework in production and thus we want our framework to be served by a fast, lightweight, production-level application server.
 I have been using [gunicorn](https://gunicorn.org) in all of my projects in the last few years and I am very satisfied with the results.
 So, let's go with `gunicorn`.